heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 and so on and so forth.
 The only exception to this is `Stops`, which does not contain valid locations, yet.

-### Repeating stop times
+#### Repeating stop times

-If a trip is repeated using the same interval the transit agency oftentimes uses what we call repeated columns.
+If a trip is repeated every X minutes, the transit agency oftentimes uses what we call repeated columns.
 In FIGURE X is an example of such a column (Column 2).

 When transforming a `TimeTable` into GTFS files, these columns are expanded,